hsrathore111/Onboarding_Project/README.md

 # Onboarding_Project
- Onboarding project
-In this project is Onboarding screen of an android Application.
+In this project i make a Onboarding screen of an android Application.